 When it comes to PCB assembly testing, it is quite common to look at it like an added expenditure as opposed to viewing it as an essential quality control measure that makes a significant value addition to the final product.
 Even before looking at how boundary-scan is beneficial for PCB Assembly testing, it is important to answer the question of why one needs to undertake PCB Assembly testing in the first place.

 The answer to why test, simply lies in the fact that it is the only way to ensure a quality product.
 Instead of looking at it as an expense, therefore, it needs to be looked at as a mechanism that saves the company costly mistakes at a later date, which in turn, can cost time, money and importantly company reputation.
 Inadequate testing can on the other hand lead to faulty products reaching the end consumer which may need replacement, may need to be recalled, can lead to irreversible dents to company reputation and even lead to costly lawsuits.

-What is imperative is that the right amount of testing is ascertained so that you are sure of the quality of the product, without the testing costs, skyrocketing.
+What is imperative is that the right amount of PCB Functional testing is ascertained so that you are sure of the quality of the product, without the testing costs, skyrocketing.
 The amount of testing can of course, vary across industries.
 Mission-critical operations, for example, will require extensive testing while there could be some industries where a certain amount of product defects could be acceptable.